The Garden Island

 Featuring Hotel Le Mahana Huahine and Maitai Tahiti

-Discover Tahiti`s capital of Papeete with one night at the Maitai Express Tahiti then experience the lush island of Huahine with five nights in a Deluxe Lagoon View Bungalow at the welcoming Hotel Le Mahana.
-Package includes round-trip international air from select California cities, round-trip inter-island air on Air Tahiti, daily breakfast and dinner for two on Huahine, Jetski tour, 4x4 tour, motu picnic, snorkeling tour and more.
+Discover the vibrant charm of Tahiti with an overnight stay in Papeete at the conveniently located Maitai Express Tahiti, then escape to the serene beauty of Huahine for five nights in a Deluxe Lagoon View Bungalow at the intimate and family-run Hotel Le Mahana.
+Nestled on Avea Bay, Le Mahana offers a peaceful beachfront setting surrounded by lush tropical gardens, ideal for relaxation and exploration.
+This package includes round-trip international airfare from select California cities, inter-island flights on Air Tahiti, daily breakfast and dinner on Huahine, and a variety of immersive island adventures including a Jet Ski tour, 4x4 safari, motu picnic, snorkeling excursion, and more.

 FROM